bitpay/bitcore-blog/contents/articles/how-to-contribute/index.md

 ---
-title: "How to contribute to bitcore"
+title: "How to Contribute to Bitcore"
 author: manu
 date: 2014-03-27
 template: article.jade
 ---

-Are you a developer looking to learn more about bitcoin? bitcore is a great opportunity to do so, and give back to the community.
-At bitpay we encourage any developer to read the source code and help us improve it by fixing bugs, implementing new exciting features, and testing existing code.
+Are you a developer looking to learn more about bitcoin?
+Bitcore is a great opportunity to do so, and give back to the community.
+At BitPay we encourage any developer to read the source code and help us improve it by fixing bugs, implementing new exciting features, and testing existing code.

 Pull requests are the standard mechanism by which you contribute code to open-source projects.
-To do so, start by forking our repo on github.
+To do so, start by forking our repo on GitHub.
 Go to [github.com/bitpay/bitcore](https://github.com/bitpay/bitcore) and click the 'Fork' button.
 You'll get your own fork of the repository which will look something like this:
 ```